Lukman Adefemi

-Lukman Adefemi Abegunrin is a Nigerian professional footballer who plays as a forward for Rivers United F.C. in the Nigeria Professional Football League.
+Lukman Adefemi Abegunrin is a Nigerian professional footballer who plays as a forward for Dempo SC in I-League.

 Career

 Nigeria

 Born in Lagos, Nigeria.
 Lukman emerged through the youth ranks of local academy called Wusu.
 In 2012, Nigeria Premier league side Crown FC signed Lukman for a season and he made professional debut at the age of 18 years.
 He was adjudged best youth player for Crown FC.

 Serbia

 FK Javor Ivanjica scouted talent of Lukman and offered him 1 year deal.
 In 2013-14 Javor Ivanjica relegated to Serbia first league.
 In 2014, Lukman came back to Africa.

 Mozambique

 In 2015, Lukman joined Moçambola giants CD Maxaquene.
 Lukman finished the season on a high note and become top scorer for Maxaquene.
 In 2016, Lukman finished runner-up with Maxaquene in Taça de Moçambique.

 In 2017, Lukman joined FC Chibuto and had another successful season there.
 He was then getting offers from European clubs and one of them was Varzim.